spantaleev/matrix-docker-ansible-deploy/README.md

 ### Misc

-Various services that don't fit any other category.
+Various services that don't fit any other categories.

 | Name | Default? | Description | Documentation |
 | ---- | -------- | ----------- | ------------- |